-The specialization imaging and in vitro diagnostics is part of the Master's programme Biomedical Engineering.
+The specialisation imaging and in vitro diagnostics is part of the Master's in Biomedical Engineering.

-Scientists in the Imaging & in vitro Diagnostics programme are dedicated to visualizing and understanding the biological processes in cells and humans.
-The new methods that scientists create for ultrasensitive diagnostics are not only extremely clear and exact, but also significantly reduce the impact on the patient by imaging the body without the need for an operation or the injection of contrast fluid.
+The scientists in the Imaging and in vitro diagnostics program are dedicated to visualizing and understanding the biological processes in cells and humans.
+Their new methods for ultrasensitive diagnostics are not only extremely clear and exact, but also significantly reduce the impact on the patient by imaging the body without the need for an operation or the injection of contrast fluid.
 Ultimately, new techniques will be developed that enable physicians to offer their patients better treatment based on improved evidence from in vitro imaging and in vitro diagnostics that are more fit-for-purpose and that provide a quicker cure.

-On a smaller (cell-level) scale, our researchers use the latest techniques based on optics, optical microscopy, lab-on-a-chip and other in vitro diagnostics.
-On a larger scale, looking at the entire human body, this can for instance be done by using photo-acoustics, ultrasound, radiation or magnetism (CT or MRI, also).
-A combination of fundamental science and imaging techniques allows researchers to investigate how certain structural abnormalities of proteins are related to diseases such as Parkinson’s and Alzheimer’s.
+Our researchers use the latest techniques in the field of optics, optical microscopy, lab-on-a-chip and other in vitro diagnostics, photoacoustics, ultrasound, radiation and magnetism.
+A combination of fundamental science and imaging techniques allows those researchers to investigate how certain structural abnormalities of proteins are related to diseases like Parkinson’s and Alzheimer’s.

 The career aspirations of students who follow the track Imaging & in vitro Diagnostics differ.
 Some prefer to work as a reseacher or scientist, whereas others are interested in pursuing a career as an engineer, project or R&D manager.
 Read more about the career opportunities.